Singapore Sole Proprietorship Registration

 - Any changes to the particulars of the business must be lodged with the Registrar within 14 days from the date of change

 - Registration of Singapore sole proprietorship needs to be renewed annually.

 Sole proprietorship is not an option for foreigners.
 Foreign business professionals should incorporate a private limited company instead.
 For further details about private limited companies, refer to Singapore company registration guide.

 In order to register a sole proprietorship business in Singapore, the following documents/information are required:

 - Proposed business name

 - Local business address for the proposed business

-- Copy of Singapore ID for the owner
+- Copy of owner's Singapore ID

-- Local residential address of sole-proprietor
+- Local residential address of sole proprietor

 - Declaration of compliance and Statement of Non Disqualification